Workers exposed to extreme heat have no consistent protection in the US

 “It all comes down to the dollar,” said Vince Saavedra, secretary-treasurer and lobbyist for Southern Nevada Building Trades.
 “But I’ll challenge anybody to go work outside with any of these people, and then tell me that we don’t need these regs.”

 This version corrects the university affiliation of Ladd Keith.
-He is an assistant professor and research associate at the University of Arizona, not Arizona State University.
+He is an assistant professor and research associate at the University of Arizona.

 Stern is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America places journalists in local newsrooms across the country to report on undercovered issues.
 Follow Stern on Twitter: @gabestern326.